-PPX Mining Corp. has designed a test mining and bulk sampling program on the Callanquitas Structure at Igor that will generate real-life mining costs and evaluate different mining techniques for the Callanquitas mineralization.
-The bulk sampling is intended to validate our resource model by extracting large tonnage samples from specific areas within the block model and also confirm precious metal recoveries indicated by our metallurgical test work.
-Utilizing the block model from the Company’s previously published resource estimate and the diamond drill hole database, PPX Mining geologists have created a preliminary mine plan that will selectively mine and extract carefully selected blocks from the resource model.
-These blocks were selected for the initial phase of test mining based on overall grade, relative content of gold and silver, relevance to the metallurgical testing program, and the degree to which the blocks represent the technical characteristics of the entire resource.
-The Company intends to use the data obtained during the test mining and bulk sampling program to complete a Canadian National Instrument 43-101 Preliminary Economic Assessment (PEA) or Pre-Feasibility Study (PFS) early in 2017.
-The PEA/PFS will evaluate various development options and define project economics for the possible commercial development of an integrated mining and processing operation focused on the Callanquitas Structure.
+PPX Mining Corp. has designed a test mining and bulk sampling program on the Callanquitas Structure at Igor that will generate real-life mining costs and evaluate different mining techniques for extracting Callanquitas gold and silver mineralization.
+The bulk sampling is intended to validate our resource model by mining large tonnage samples from specific areas within the block model to confirm the widths and grades shown in our resource estimate.
+Utilizing the block model from the Company’s previously published resource estimate and the diamond drill hole database, PPX Mining geologists have created a mine plan that selectively extracts carefully selected blocks from the resource model.
+These blocks were based on overall grade, relative content of gold and silver, relevance to the metallurgical testing program, and the degree to which the blocks represent the technical characteristics of the entire resource.
+The Company intends to use the data obtained during the test mining and bulk sampling program to complete a Canadian National Instrument 43-101 Pre-Feasibility Study (PFS) in 2017.
+The PFS will evaluate various development options and define project economics for the possible commercial development of an integrated mining and processing operation focused on the Callanquitas Structure.

 To date (August 2017), the company has extracted over 2600 tonnes of mineralized rock with an average grade of 7.7 gpt Au, in agreement with the grade indicated by our block model.
 In addition, the company has stockpiled approximately 500 tonnes of “low-grade” rock grading 5.5 gpt Au for processing at a future date.
 The test mining has demonstrated several important technical characteristics for future mining: